mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 {: style='list-style-type: none'}

 ## Inferential Statistics
 Inferential statistics is the discipline of drawing inferences about a _**population**_ from a _**sample.**_ We rarely have data on every single individual, decision, or atom in whatever process we're examining.
 Rather than throw in the towel on understanding anything around us, we can turn to statistics for tools that translate data on *our sample* into inferences on *the entire population*.
-Inferential statistics is used all the time to make sense of the world, from [weather forecasts](https://thisisstatistics.org/beyond-barometers-how-statisticians-help-to-predict-the-weather/) to [opinion polls](https://www.math.arizona.edu/~jwatkins/505d/Lesson_12.pdf) and [medical research](https://emj.bmj.com/content/17/5/357), and **thinking carefully about how to generalize from our data to the broader world is a critical skill for data science.** We'll start with some fundamentals of statistics before diving deep into programming.
+Inferential statistics is used all the time to make sense of the world, from [weather forecasts](https://thisisstatistics.org/beyond-barometers-how-statisticians-help-to-predict-the-weather/) to [opinion polls](https://www.math.arizona.edu/~jwatkins/505d/Lesson_12.pdf) and [medical research](https://emj.bmj.com/content/17/5/357), and **thinking carefully about how to generalize from our data to the broader world is a critical skill for data science.**

+This post will cover some fundamentals of statistics before diving deep into programming.

 ### Wait, do I actually need to learn stats?
 In the era of big data and machine learning, it's tempting to shrug off learning any stats.
 When the average laptop is [*2 million times* more powerful](https://www.realclearscience.com/articles/2019/07/02/your_mobile_phone_vs_apollo_11s_guidance_computer_111026.html) than the computer that got us to the moon<sup>[[1]](#footnotes)</sup>, it's easier than ever to throw a dataset into a deep learning algorithm, get a coffee while it crunches the numbers, and then come back to some model that always delivers world-shattering insights.
 Right?
 Well... not quite.<sup>[[2]](#footnotes)</sup>